What is Audit Trail?

-How to Setup AuditTrail
+How to Setup Audit Trail(Oracle EBS Auditing)

 Step 1.
 Logon to the Applications as the sysadmin user and select the System Administrator responsibility.

-Navigation: Security -> AuditTrail -> Groups
+Navigation: Security -> Audit Trail -> Install

-Step 3.
-Define audit installations: In order to be able to audit across application installations, you must specify the Oracle ID’s whose tables you wish to audit .
-At this point, you will need to specify the list of columns from the table you want audited.
+Step 4: Define Audit tables and desired columns: choose the table you need to audit .
+At this point, you will need to specify the list of columns from the table you want audited

-Navigation: Security -> AuditTrail -> Install
+Navigation: Security -> Audit Trail -> Tables

-Step 4.
-Run the “AuditTrail Update Tables” report from the submit request form to enable auditing.
+Step 6.
+Run the “Audit Trail Update Tables” report from the submit request form to enable auditing.

 Navigation: Requests -> Run -> select a single request

-What does the “AuditTrail Update Tables” report do?
+What does the “Audit Trail Update Tables” report do?

 - The program also creates views _AC# and _AV# on the shadow table to facilitate the access of data.
 The “#” in the view name represents a number, and can be any number depending on how many views are needed to access the data.

 - The _AV# view contains the same data as the shadow table plus the current value of the rows.
 Basically, the _AC# view contains the current status of the audited table with the unchanged columns .

 How to stop audit trail?

-In situations where you want to stop auditing, you must set the audit group state to either “Disable-prepare for archive” or “Disable-Interrupt Audit” and run the “AuditTrail Update Tables” report.
+- In situations where you want to stop auditing, you must set the audit group state to either “Disable-prepare for archive” or “Disable-Interrupt Audit” and run the “Audit Trail Update Tables” report.

-Disable-prepare for archive: Copies all the current values in the audited table into the shadow table and disables auditing triggers and thus there is no more auditing.
+- Disable-prepare for archive: Copies all the current values in the audited table into the shadow table and disables auditing triggers and thus there is no more auditing.

-Disable-Interrupt Audit: Modifies the triggers to save the final row into the shadow table for each modified row in the audited table.
-Further modification of the same row in the audited table are not
+- Disable-Interrupt Audit: Modifies the triggers to save the final row into the shadow table for each modified row in the audited table.
+Further modification of the same row in the audited table are not recorded.

 - If you are interested in cleaning up the shadow table, set the audit group to “Disable-Purge table” and run the “AuditTrail Update Table” report to drop the auditing triggers and views and to delete the rows in the shadow table.